Conditional Generative Modeling for Enhanced Credit Risk Management in Supply Chain Finance: Conclusion

 \section{Conclusion}

-This paper introduced a novel SCF risk management framework that leverages generative model to provide a full distributional understanding of sales, developing a unified analytical framework that simultaneously addresses credit risk assessment and loan size determination—objectives traditionally treated separately.
-By integrating QRGMM—a quantile-regression-based generative modeling method—with DeepFM to capture complex feature interactions, we have developed a flexible approach capable of estimating entire conditional distributions in complex SCF settings.
-This allows practitioners to move beyond conventional point estimations and simple risk classifications, offering a data-driven, distribution-oriented perspective on SCF risk.
+This paper introduced a novel SCF risk management framework that leverages a generative model to provide a full distributional understanding of sales, developing a unified analytical framework that simultaneously addresses credit risk assessment and loan size determination, objectives traditionally treated separately.
+By integrating QRGMM, a quantile-regression-based generative modeling method, with DeepFM to capture complex feature interactions, we have developed a flexible approach capable of estimating entire conditional distributions in complex SCF settings.
+This allows practitioners to move beyond conventional point estimation and simple risk classification methods, offering a data-driven, distribution-oriented perspective on SCF risk.

-Building on the linear quantile regression framework of \cite{hong2023learning}, we establish rigorous asymptotic guarantees for three key risk measures, which serve as universal building blocks for deriving a wide range of risk metrics.
-Numerical experiments on synthetic data confirm that QRGMM accurately and stably approximates the underlying distribution, surpasses CWGAN in unconditional and conditional distribution matching, and recovers risk measures that align closely with known truths across the range of loan level space, greatly facilitating loan-sizing decision making in an intuitive way.
-On real-world datasets, QRGMM demonstrates practical applicability, accurately estimating quantiles and generating distributions that mirror real sales patterns.
+Building on the linear quantile regression framework of \cite{hong2023learning}, we establish rigorous asymptotic guarantees for the key risk measures, which serve as universal building blocks for deriving a wide range of risk measures.
+Numerical experiments on synthetic data confirm that QRGMM$^\dagger$ accurately and stably approximates the underlying distribution, surpasses CWGAN in unconditional and conditional distribution matching, and recovers risk measures that align closely with true benchmarks across the range of loan level space, greatly facilitating loan-sizing decision making in an intuitive way.
+On real-world datasets, QRGMM$^\dagger$ demonstrates practical applicability, accurately estimating quantiles, generating distributions that mirror real sales patterns, and accurately estimating risk measures.